grantjulian22/get-services/README.md

 # get-services
-Script to get the services for a GCP organization using gcloud and bash commands.
+Script to get the services for each project within a GCP organization using gcloud and bash commands.

 Can be run with 'python get-services.py'.